redhat-performance/quads/README.md

 git review
 ```

 For each patchset our CI will run QUADS through all of the possible command variations, manipulate data and simulate running against systems and then vote on your change.
-In the future this will be improved upon possibly spin up actual systems and interact with network switches.
+We will be constantly expanding CI checks in the future to possibly include testing against bare-metal hardware and switches as we improve QUADS.